Arsenal captain Little signs contract extension

 The midfielder has made more than 290 appearances in two spells with the Gunners, scoring 164 goals.

-"I'm delighted to sign a new contract at Arsenal," said the 32-year-old, who will miss the rest of the season after sustaining a hamstring injury in March.
+"I'm delighted to sign a new contract at Arsenal," said the 32-year-old, who will miss the rest of the season after injuring her hamstring in March.

 "Thinking back to when I first joined at the age of 17, I'm so proud of the progress that we have made together."